ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Further details of 1D-to-2D case study

 \subsection{Extension to 2D-to-3D setup with more joints}

-In this section, we further extend the 2-joint 1D-to-2D lifting experiment from \cref{sec:toy-exp} to the case of 2D-to-3D lifting with three joints.
-The idea is to get one step closer to the 3D-HPE scenario.
+We further extend the two-joint 1D-to-2D lifting experiment of \cref{sec:toy-exp} to 2D-to-3D with three joints, aiming at providing a scenario that is closer to real-world 3D-HPE, but that can still be fully dissected and visualized.

 As in \cref{sec:toy-exp}, we suppose that joint $J_0$ is at the origin at all times, that $J_1$ is connected to $J_0$ through a rigid segment of length $s_1$ and that $J_2$ is connected to $J_1$ through a second rigid segment of length $s_1 < s_0$.
-We further assume that both $J_1$ and $J_2$ are allowed to rotate around two axis orthogonal to each other.
-Hence, $J_1$ is constrained to lie on a circle $S^1(0, s_0)$, while $J_2$ lies on a torus $T$ homeomorphic to $S^1(0, s_0) \times S^1(0, s_1)$.
+We further assume that both $J_1$ and $J_2$ are allowed to rotate around two axes orthogonal to each other.
+Thus, $J_1$ is constrained to lie on a circle $S^1(0, s_0)$, while $J_2$ lies on a torus $\mathcal{T}$ homeomorphic to $S^1(0, s_0) \otimes S^1(0, s_1)$.
 Without loss of generality, we set the radii $s_0=2$ and $s_1=1$ and assume them to be known.